certbot/certbot/certbot/docs/install.rst

 System Requirements
 -------------------
 - Linux, macOS, BSD and Windows
-- Recomennded root access on Linux/BSD/Required Administrator access on Windows
+- Recommended root access on Linux/BSD/Required Administrator access on Windows
 - Port 80 Open

 ..
 Note:: Certbot is most useful when run with root privileges, because it is then able to automatically configure TLS/SSL for Apache and nginx. \